The Effectiveness of Incongruity Humor in An Advertising Campaign : A Proposed Study

-This proposed study examines the effectiveness of Incongruity based humor in an advertising campaign.
+This proposed study examines the effectiveness of incongruity-based humor in an advertising campaign.
 Undergraduate students (N=60) were separated into three conditions and asked to read through a magazine.
 Three ads were inserted into each magazine that represented our control, incongruity humor, and incongruity without humor conditions.
-Students were asked to report the gist of the ads they had read and recall the company associated with that ad.
-We found that the gist of the advertisements was recalled more often for the incongruity humor condition than the other two conditions.
+Students were then asked to recall the ads they encountered, while naming the company associated with each ad.
+We found that the point of the advertisement was more often remembered for the incongruity humor condition than the other two conditions.
 These results are consistent with the theory that incongruity humor requires cognitive effort and subsequently increases advertisement premise recall in viewers while also creating positive company associations.

 U.S. copyright laws protect this material.
 Commercial use or distribution of this material is not permitted without prior written permission of the copyright holder.
 All rights reserved.